flatkvm/flatkvm/README.md

 Flatkvm is a tool to easily run [flatpak](https://flatpak.org/) apps isolated inside a VM, using QEMU/KVM.

+**WARNING**: This is alpha quality software and it'll probably crash and burn in many ways.
+Use it with care and avoid depending on it for sensitive workloads.
+If you need trusted isolation, take a look at [Qubes OS](https://www.qubes-os.org/).

 # How does it work?

 The **flatkvm** binary on the Host executes a QEMU instance accelerated by KVM, using an snapshot of a specialized template as root filesystem.
 On this template, a Xorg session is started, running [i3wm](https://i3wm.org/) and [flatkvm-agent](https://github.com/flatkvm/flatkvm-agent).
 The later communicates with the binary on the Host using a **virtio-vsock** device.